 Ideally, you should pay the total amount due listed at the bottom of Form LT16.
 The IRS takes checks, electronic payments, debit or credit cards.

-If you have past due tax debt, the IRS usually sends forms CP501 Standard IRS Bill and CP502 Balance Due Reminder Notice before threatening to levy your property or bank accounts.
+If you have past due back taxes, the IRS usually sends forms CP501 Standard IRS Bill and CP502 Balance Due Reminder Notice before threatening to levy your property or bank accounts.

 But if you failed to file tax returns, the IRS is less understanding about a missed payment.